ryhkml/tasks-server/README.md

 ### Owner

-Each owner can have a maximum of 1000 tasks in their task queue.
+Each owner can have a maximum of 1000 tasks in queue.

 -   ✅ `GET /v1/owners/:name`
 -   ✅ `DELETE /v1/owners/:name`